nytimes/objective-c-style-guide/README.md

 static const NSTimeInterval fadetime = 1.7;
 ```

-Properties should be camel-case with the leading word being lowercase. **If Xcode can automatically synthesize the variable, then let it.** Otherwise, in order to be consistent, the backing instance variables for these properties should be camel-case with the leading word being lowercase and a leading underscore.
-This is the same format as Xcode's default synthesis.
+Properties and local variables should be camel-case with the leading word being lowercase.

+Instance variables should be camel-case with the leading word being lowercase, and should be prefixed with an underscore.
+This is consistent with instance variables synthesized automatically by LLVM. **If LLVM can synthesize the variable automatically, then let it.**

 **For example:**